Salem Siding Replacement That Fixes What’s Behind the Wall — EPA Certified & Owner-Supervised

 Ask directly: "Are you currently EPA Lead-Safe Certified under the RRP Rule?"
 Then ask to see the certificate.

-A contractor without current certification cannot legally disturb painted surfaces on a pre-1978 home, cannot provide required compliance documentation, and exposes your household to lead dust contamination.
+A contractor without current certification cannot legally disturb painted surfaces on a pre-1978 home, cannot provide the required compliance documentation, and exposes your family to lead dust contamination.

 VResh Construction holds current EPA Lead-Safe Certification and provides written documentation at project completion.